kobayashi1987/capstone/README.md

 1. Add pl.json file in the project folder Data, and successfully read and write data from/to the file.
 2. Solve the issue of "selling non-existing positions " when executing trading strategies by adjusting Portfolio.cpp. and the relevant trading strategy function.

+2024.11.03:
+1. trying to use python to start ML model training and prediction